Interdiction of distillation in Cognac: rediscover the art of the cocktail in the style of Francis I

 • Sparkling water – for a touch of lightness

-• Five-spice syrup – complementing the aromatic notes with its comforting blend
+• Five spice syrup – complementing the aromatic notes with its comforting blend

-Among contemporary cocktails, the “Cocktail François Ier” stands out for its blend of traditional ingredients and innovative accents.
+Among contemporary cocktails, the “Cocktail François Ier” stands out for its combination of traditional ingredients and innovative accents.
 By experimenting with different liqueurs and spices, bartenders pay homage to the spirit of openness and curiosity that characterized the king’s court.
 Participants in these workshops create a unique blend that reflects not only traditions but also modernity, honoring a glorious era of French heritage.

 What characterful ingredients can I use?